 Hildebrand says bibs come with many benefits.
 “If you are lucky enough to be in waist-high powder, you are more than protected by the higher fit of the bib style,” she said.
 “The design details have come a long way, especially on women’s styles to make on/off less of an issue, so you can get back on the slopes faster.”

 In response to the overwhelming demand for bibs, manufacturers are expanding lineups and offering additional sizing options for next winter.
 REI intends to double category investment in bib pants for women and men for fall 2019.

 Why the spike?
 Is this a passing phase, a momentary mania or are bibs finally garnering the renown they deserve?
 I’m far from objective on this matter.
 Years of gear testing have turned me into a bib zealot.
 I firmly believe that the comfort, utility and style of bibs can’t be beat.
 Make the mistake of asking me if I like my bibs on the chairlift, and I’ll talk your ear off for the full ride up.
 I’m a card-carrying bib evangelist and proud of it.

 It’s not hard to find a champion of bibs these days.
 Chuck a snowball in the lift line and you’re bound to hit one.
 Dan Abrams, co-founder of Flylow Gear, is one such bib proponent, and you’ll likely see him sporting Flylow’s Smythe Bibs.
 “The benefits of bibs really come down to fit and protection,” Abrams said.
 “Having the extra material come up my back is key to staying warm.
 Also, not needing to cinch a belt around my waist feels great when moving around in the mountains.”
 Flylow has been crafting quality bibs since 2011, and when it comes to design, Abrams said, “You cannot just slap a bib top on some pants.
 You have to completely rethink the fit.”
-Flylow will debut the lightweight Siren Bib, the company’s third bib for women, in fall 2019, which will be available at REI.
+This fall, Flylow released the lightweight Siren Bib, the company’s third bib for women.